IlyasBouziane/Coronavirus-Tracker-Using-SpringBoot/README.md

 The coronavirus sweeping across the world has become a pandemic as reported lately by the World Health Organization.
 Therefore, it is very important to keep up with the news about this virus, that's why I decided to create a Coronavirus Tracker to keep us updated to the news about Coronavirus confirmed cases' reporting.
 To do so, I created this Web app using this Data source : **Novel Coronavirus (COVID-19) Cases, provided by JHU CSSE**

-In this app, I extracted the data from the Data source and displayed it in a nice format easy to ready.
+In this app, I extracted the data from the Data source and displayed it in a nice format easy to ready, and it loads the data every hour to update.

 ## Dev Tools